 The Baltimore Sun’s Justin George was honored for his year-long investigation, “Shoot to Kill,” of fatal shootings in major U.S. cities.
 “George revealed an impossibly knotted web of violence that will leave readers despairing, but well-informed,” said juror Beth Schwartzapfel.

 Alexa Capeloto, Associate Professor, John Jay College; Joe Domanick, Associate Director, CMCJ; Ted Gest, president, Criminal Justice Journalists; Katti Gray, contributing editor, The Crime Report; Beth Schwartzapfel, The Marshall Project (2016 winner); Monica Varsanyi, Associate Professor, John Jay College; and Alberto Vourvoulias, CUNY Graduate School of Journalism.

-The awards will be presented February 16, 2017 at a dinner in New York City, held in conjunction with the 12th annual John Jay/Harry Frank Guggenheim Symposium on Crime in America.
-Please RSVP for the dinner, which will also honor CNN’s Van Jones as the 2017 “Justice Trailblazer.”
-Jones’ award will be presented by CNN’s Don Lemon and emcee Errol Louis of NY1.
+The awards were presented February 16, 2017 at a dinner in New York City, held in conjunction with the 12th annual John Jay/Harry Frank Guggenheim Symposium on Crime in America.
+The dinner also honored CNN’s Van Jones as the 2017 “Justice Trailblazer.”
+Jones’ award was presented by CNN’s Don Lemon and emcee Errol Louis of NY1.